damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 - Submit the ticket as on-hold
     - If you speak the language in question - answer it

+### Tickets that are out of scope from the channel they were submitted in

+- EE Customer issues / GitHost customers -> Forward to support
+- User submitted feature request -> Open an issue and link back to the user
+- User submitted bug report -> Reproduce, then open an issue and link back to the user

 ## ZenDesk Workflow

 ### Suggested Views for ZenDesk